COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Catalog description

 We compared the full SGA sample with our subsample of PSGs to identify statistical trends within our catalog.
 For this analysis, we used galaxy parameters provided by the SGA \citep{2023ApJS..269....3M}, including the integrated $r$-band magnitude measured within the 26~mag\,arcsec$^{-2}$ isophote, redshift (primarily photometric, with spectroscopic values when available), absolute $r$-band magnitude (corrected for Galactic extinction and $K$-correction), $g-r$ color, and the $D_{26}$ isophotal diameter\footnote{See \url{https://www.legacysurvey.org/sga/sga2020/} for details.}.
 For each parameter, we excluded outliers (constituting less than 1\% of the total number of galaxies in each sample) to better highlight the overall trends in the data.
 The resulting distributions for these parameters, along with a color–magnitude diagram, are shown in Fig.~\ref{fig:gen_stats_zoomed}.

 We also conducted a two-sample Kolmogorov-Smirnov (K-S) test for the PSG and SGA galaxy distributions.
 Using parameter values from the SGA, we compared the empirical cumulative distribution functions (CDFs) of the entire SGA and our selected PSGs for apparent $r$-band magnitude, redshift, absolute $r$-band magnitude, $g-r$ color, and $D_{26}$ isophotal diameter.
 The K--S test results confirm the presence of two distinct populations at the $\alpha = 0.001$ significance level in every case: the K--S statistic spans $D = 0.087$--0.294, indicating modest to moderately strong differences between the cumulative distributions of the two samples, and all p-values are $\le 1.9\times10^{-19}$.
 The strongest similarity between the whole SGA and PSG CDFs was for absolute magnitude and redshift.
 The CDFs were more strongly differentiated when compared using apparent magnitude, $D_{26}$ isophotal diameter, and $g-r$ color.
+Since the K--S test alone does not explain the reasons for the observed CDFs, we discuss likely explanations for the observed similarities and differences in the different CDFs below, including both selection effects and intrinsic galactic properties.

 Compared to the overall SGA population, PSGs tend to have slightly lower redshifts.
 This is an observational bias arising from the greater ease of identifying faint polar structures at low redshifts than at higher ones.
-As distance increases, the structural features of galaxies become progressively less apparent due to limited angular resolution and surface-brightness sensitivity --- a limitation that equally affects the detection of polar structures and other galaxy structural features.
-Consequently, although relatively few PSGs have been identified at $z > 0.1$, this likely does not reflect their true abundance at higher redshifts (see our discussion of future prospects for PSG studies in Sect.~\ref{sec:future}); rather, many such systems may simply remain undetectable with ground-based observations.
+As distance increases, the structural features of galaxies become progressively less apparent due to limited angular resolution and surface-brightness sensitivity.
+This is a limitation that affects the detection of polar structures and other galaxy structural features equally.
+Consequently, although relatively few PSGs have been identified at $z > 0.1$, this likely does not reflect their true abundance at higher redshifts (see our discussion of future prospects for PSG studies in Sect.~\ref{subsec:future}); rather, many such systems may simply remain undetectable with ground-based observations.

 One of the most notable differences between the PSGs and the full SGA sample is observed in their apparent magnitudes.
 On average, PSGs appear significantly brighter ($m_r = 15.37$) than the general SGA population ($m_r = 15.99$).
 This difference primarily reflects the previously discussed redshift distribution of the PSGs, as well as the fact that the observed PSGs are predominantly giant and intermediate-mass galaxies, as indicated by their absolute magnitude distribution.